Capstone

 Photo Album: link

-RailVision: Overgrowth Detection Drone (3rd Place)
+RailVision: Overgrowth Detection Drone (3rd Place out of 52 teams)

 Team members: Osmin Nolasco, James Sullivan, Steeve Cantave, Dhruv Patel